 4. Don’t sacrifice flexibility at the expense of urgency.

 Remember, your customer is doing you a favor by participating in a customer story.
 Make sure to give them several options for how to get it done at their leisure.
 Maybe they want you to email the questions to them in advance, do a quick phone interview, or text you their quotes.

 However you can get it, take it.
 And avoid tight time parameters.
 If you’re under the gun, that’s on you.
 Don’t make it their problem.

 5. Don’t take too much credit for the work yourself.

-It’s been touched on but it’s worth reiterating: Nobody likes someone who takes too much credit for the work created.
-Whether it’s true — or worse, not — remain humble about your own contributions and avoid over-exaggerating your involvement.
-It could create tension in a client/vendor relationship, especially if it’s a flimsy one held together by paid-for lunches or other lavish perks.
-Some of which is on hold for now.
+It’s been touched on, but it’s worth reiterating: Nobody likes someone who takes too much credit for the work created.
+Whether it’s true — or worse, not — remain humble about your own contributions and avoid over-exaggerating your involvement when writing customer stories.

 Now, it’s your turn…

 Doubt the power of what positive words and peer reviews can do for a business?
 See Amazon or Yelp, who will gladly tell you what five-star raves do for customers.
 Having people who experienced your service firsthand sing your praises via customer stories will always move the marketing needle in the right direction.